null

 (209) 468.9200 • Staff Directory

-Poverty, frequent mobility, low literacy, language, cultural and logistic barriers impede migrant children and their families access to social services and cost effective primary health care.
+Poverty, frequent mobility, low literacy, language, cultural, and logistic barriers impede migrant children and their families access to social services and cost-effective primary health care.
 Migrant students suffer from a disproportionate number of health problems because they are uninsured, underinsured, and/or have their needs unidentified and unmet.
 Due to these factors, Migrant Education students and their families are less likely to access the varying services provided in different communities and often need assistance in identifying and accessing local resources.
-Supplemental health and social services are provided through our program to identified migrant students.
+Supplemental health and social services are provided through our program to identify migrant students.

 • Collaborate with resources in the community to secure the health and well-being of migrant students;